Tania526-sudo/goit-algo-hw-05/README.md

 # Algorithmic Homework #5

-Homework #5 from the course "Algorithms and Data Structures" in Python.
+Homework #5 from the module "Functional Programming and Python Built-in Functions".
 The main goal is to deepen knowledge about:

 - recursion;